Open Access Publishing Is the Predominant Publishing Method at Aalto University – From 13% to 82% in Eight Years

 The goals of open science are responsible research and societal impact.

-Open science means open access to scientific publications, research data, methods, software codes, and infrastructure.
+Open science means open access to scientific publications, research data, methods, software codes, educational resources, and infrastructures.
 It is a key instrument for increasing the impact of the research conducted at Aalto University.

 Instructions on open access publishing in ACRIS